NY Empire State Manufacturing Index for December 2025 Shows Strong Rebound to 7.70

 - What is the NY Empire State Manufacturing Index?

-- The NY Empire State Manufacturing Index measures manufacturing sentiment in New York State, serving as a leading indicator for US industrial activity.
+- The NY Empire State Manufacturing Index measures manufacturing sentiment in New York State, providing insight into regional industrial activity and broader economic trends.